Home > Pre-Existing Conditions & Travel Insurance

 When it comes to pre-existing conditions, medical emergencies related to known conditions are not covered.

 It’s important to always read the specific terms and conditions before purchasing a policy, so you know exactly what is covered and what isn’t.
-For instance, there may be exclusions that aren’t pre-existing conditions.
+For instance, there may be other exclusions that aren’t pre-existing conditions.

-It’s essential to understand that when you purchase travel insurance, you will not be asked about pre-existing conditions, but that doesn’t mean you are covered for them.
+It’s essential to understand that when you purchase travel insurance, you will likely not be asked about pre-existing conditions, but that doesn’t mean you are covered for them.